 6.4.1.
 Information about on-campus and off-campus resources will be provided to both parties with respect to filing criminal charges, including numbers and contact information for the police department with jurisdiction over a matter.

 6.4.2.
-If the reporting party needs assistance with filing a formal police report, University personnel will assist with this process as needed.
+If the reporting party needs assistance with filing a formal police report, University personnel will assist with this process.

 6.5.
-The standard of evidence for conviction in criminal cases is a higher standard than the University will use in a Title IX investigation
+The standard of evidence for conviction in criminal cases (“beyond a reasonable doubt”) is a higher standard than the University will use in a Title IX investigation (“preponderance of the evidence”)

 7. Educational Programs

-7.2 Employees designated as Campus Security Authorities, shall complete enhanced discrimination, harassment and safety training every year, which, at a minimum, includes the requirements of Title IX and Clery, the proper method for reporting sexual harassment and sexual violence and the University's responsibilities for responding to reports of sexual harassment and sexual violence.
+7.2.
+Employees designated as Campus Security Authorities, must complete enhanced discrimination, harassment and safety training every year, which, at a minimum, includes the requirements of Title IX and Clery, the proper method for reporting sexual harassment and sexual violence and the University's responsibilities for responding to reports of sexual harassment and sexual violence.